MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 The operation completed successfully.
 ```

-Notice the value of **port**.
-For example, in the preceding output, the value of **port** is 50085.
-If the value of **port** lies outside the range allowed by your network administrator, enter the following command, where *w.x.y.z* is the IP address of the host computer, and *n* is a port number in the allowed range
+Notice the value of port> In the preceding output, the value of port is 50085.
+If the value of port lies outside the range allowed by your network administrator, enter the following command, where *w.x.y.z* is the IP address of the host computer, and *n* is a port number in the allowed range

 **bcdedit /dbgsettings net hostip:***w.x.y.z* **port:***n*